Asar-i Şevket-class ironclad: Characteristics

 The ships of the Asar-i Şevket class were 66.4 m long overall and 62 m long between perpendiculars.
 They had a beam of 12.9 m and a draft of 5 m.
 The hull was constructed with iron, incorporated ram bow and a double bottom.
 They displaced 2047 MT normally.
 They had a crew of 170 officers and enlisted men.

-The ships were powered by a single horizontal compound engine which drove a single screw propeller.
+The ships were powered by a single horizontal compound steam engine which drove a single screw propeller.
 Steam was provided by four coal-fired box boilers that were trunked into a single funnel amidships.
 The engine was rated at 1750 ihp and produced a top speed of 12 kn, though by 1877 both vessels was only capable of 8 kn as a result of poor maintenance.
 Asar-i Şevket carried 300 MT of coal.
 In 1890, both ships were taken to the Imperial Arsenal for refitting, where new boilers were installed.
 A supplementary brig rig was also fitted.

 The Asar-i Şevket class was armed with a battery of one 9 in muzzle loading Armstrong gun and four 7 in Armstrong guns.
 The 178 mm guns were mounted in a central, armored battery, with the 229 mm gun on top in an open barbette mount.
 During the 1890 refit, both ships received a battery of light guns, including two 87 mm Krupp guns, two 63.5 mm Krupp guns, two 37 mm Hotchkiss revolver cannon, and one 25.4 mm Nordenfelt gun.

 Armor protection for the class consisted of wrought iron plate.
 The ships' armored belt was 6 in thick and was reduced to 4.5 in below the waterline.
 The portion above the waterline was 4 ft 3 in wide, and the portion below was 6 ft wide.
 Above the main belt, a strake of armor 114 mm thick protected the central battery, and the same thickness was used for the barbette.